 On Friday of last week, Billy Collins made the front page of my local paper:

 “A Poet Achieves Rock-Star Status.
 Meet the ‘phenomenon’ that is Billy Collins—a man who has made poetry popular (again).
-More than a million copies of his books are print.
+More than a million copies of his books are in print.
 ‘A good poem is like a pair of flannel pajamas.
-Comforting’–Billy Collins” —Dorothy Robinson email@example.com
+Comforting’–Billy Collins” —Dorothy Robinson firstname.lastname@example.org

 Ron Silliman’s Quietist Nightmare!